pranscript/git_cheatsheet/README.md

  ```
 git reset HEAD filename.txt                 // to unstage the file from the staging area.
-git checkout --filename.ext                 // back to the last commit, discard the changes made in the working directory
+git checkout --filename.ext                 /* back to the last commit, discard the changes made
+                                            */in the working directory
 mv oldfilename.ext newfilename.ext          // rename the file through operating system outside git
-git mv oldfilename.ext newfilename.ext      // renames the file as well as sends to stagin area and done by git
+git mv oldfilename.ext newfilename.ext      /* renames the file as well as sends to stagin area and
+                                            */done by git
-git add -A                                  // recursively add any changes and also updates any file that is removed, renamed or deleted.
+git add -A                                  /* recursively add any changes and also updates any file
+                                            */that is removed, renamed or deleted.
-git mv newfilename oldfilename              // if new file name in staged but you want to backoff the file from there
+git mv newfilename oldfilename              /* if new file name in staged but you want to backoff the
+                                            */file from there
-git add renamedfile.ext                     // if renamed the file through finder then add it and update the index.
+git add renamedfile.ext                     /* if renamed the file through finder then add it and
+                                            */update the index.
 git add -u                                  // to update the index
 ```